great-expectations/great_expectations/docs/terms/store.md

 ### Features and promises

-Great Expectations supports a variety of Stores for different purposes, but the most common Stores are Expectation Stores, Validations Stores, Checkpoint Stores, and Evaluation Parameter Stores (or Metric Stores).
+Great Expectations supports a variety of Stores for different purposes, but the most common Stores are Expectation Stores, Validations Stores, Checkpoint Stores, Metric Stores, and Evaluation Parameter Stores.
 Data Docs Stores can also be configured for Data Doc Sites.
 Each of these Stores is tailored to a specific type of information.

 - [**Expectation Store:**](./expectation_store.md) a connector to store and retrieve information about collections of verifiable assertions about data.
 These are Stores for Expectation Suites.
 - [**Validation Result Store:**](./validation_result_store.md) a connector to store and retrieve information about objects generated when data is Validated against an Expectation Suite.